Accessibility Services (Disability Services)

 When considering the strategies and accommodations you will utilize at the postsecondary level, don't rely on what you have used in the past.
 What is expected of you in terms of independent reading and writing and the volume of work expected will be much greater in college than it was in high school.
 Your strategies and appropriate accommodations will probably also need to change.

 NCCC’s Academic Achievement Center (AAC) coordinates free tutoring for ALL students on campus (tutoring is not considered an accommodation). for a class today!
-NCCC also maintains several for student use dedicated to Writing, Math, Science, Digital Media and more.
+NCCC also offers a Learning Commons area with labs on the 2nd floor of D-Building for student use dedicated to Writing, Math, Science, Accounting and more.

 If you have a learning disability related to reading comprehension, the Academic Achievement Center offers elective and remedial courses on reading, study strategies, and critical thinking.
 The college also has a site license for .
 You may of this literacy program from the Adaptive Technology Specialist.